gbv/paia/paia.md

 methods at these base URLs as belonging to PAIA.

 In the following, the base URL <https://example.org/core/> is used for PAIA core and <https://example.org/auth/> for PAIA auth.
+PAIA auth and PAIA core base URLs are not required to share a common host, nor to include the URL path `core/` or `auth/`.

 Authentification in PAIA is based on **OAuth 2.0** (RFC 6749) with bearer tokens (RFC 6750) over HTTPS (RFC 2818).
 For security reasons, PAIA methods